 - Career Guide for Beginning Scientists and Engineers is a good resource.

-- CareerOneStop is an initiative sponsored by the US Department of Labor that has a helpful website features job listings, career infromation, educational information, and more.
+- CareerOneStop is an initiative sponsored by the US Department of Labor that has a helpful website features job listings, career information, educational information, and more.

 - Graduate Record Examination Program (GRE) website provides information about tests that are required for admission to graduate school, as well as publications and services related to graduate admissions activities, guidance and placement, program evaluation, and selection of fellowship recipients.
 The GRE Program also assists students in their transition to graduate education through a variety of services and publications.